This post may contain affiliate links. Read our disclosure policy here.

 Yes, definitely.
 This sauce can be prepared and then placed in a freezer-friendly container with a tight-fitting lid, or a freezer bag.
 Store the sauce for no longer than 3 months.

 When you’re ready to use it, thaw it and then add it to your stir fry.
 So easy!

 Now that you have mastered this sauce go and pair it with my Chinese Chicken Stir Fry that has added tips on cooking your vegetables and some nice protein options.
-Alternatively, try my One-Skillet Shrimp and Cabbage Stir Fry/
+It also makes a perfect easy Beef & Broccoli Stir Fry!

 The beauty of stir fry is the variety of combinations.